Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: -projective/affine structure on projective/affine spaces

-In this section, we study $F^\N$-projective and $F^\N$-affine structures (as well as the related structures discussed so far) on projective and affine spaces respectively.
+In this section, we study $F^\N$-projective and $F^\N$-affine structures on projective and affine spaces, respectively.
 Since projective and affine spaces have global coordinate charts, there exist the trivial constructions among these structures.
-In the case of projective spaces, we will show (cf. Proposition \ref{P0104}) the uniqueness of $F^\N$-projective structures of prescribed level $\N$.
-On the other hand, it will be verified (cf. Proposition \ref{P04ppg0}) that there exist many $F^\N$-affine structures on affine spaces; this is an exotic phenomenon that occurs in positive characteristic.
-The main results of this section provide characterizations of projective spaces from the viewpoint of $F^\infty$-structures (cf. Theorems \ref{T01022} and \ref{T044}).
-These characterizations can be thought of as positive characteristic analogues of the corresponding results for complex manifolds, proved in ~\cite{KO1}, ~\cite{Ye}, and ~\cite{JR1} .
+In the case of projective spaces, we will show the uniqueness of $F^\N$-projective structures of prescribed level $\N$ (cf. Proposition \ref{P0104}).
+On the other hand, it will be verified that there exist many $F^\N$-affine structures on affine spaces; this is an exotic phenomenon that occurs in positive characteristic (cf. Proposition \ref{P04ppg0}).
+The main results of this section provide several characterizations of projective spaces in terms of $F^\infty$-structures (cf. Theorems \ref{T01022} and \ref{T044}).
+These characterizations can be thought of as positive characteristic analogues of the corresponding results for complex manifolds, proved in ~\cite{KO1}, ~\cite{Ye}, and ~\cite{JR1}.